vinsdragonis/Project-Nexus/CONTRIBUTING.md

 ### Anyone who wishes to contribute to Project Nexus is expected to:
 - Read the <a href="https://github.com/vinsdragonis/Project-Nexus/blob/main/CODE_OF_CONDUCT.md">Code of Conduct</a> to ensure a safe, healthy, welcoming and respectful communnity.
+- <a href="https://github.com/vinsdragonis/Project-Nexus/fork">Create a fork</a> of the repository, and make changes on a new branch.

 ### Ways to contribute:
 You can contribute to Project Nexus in the following ways: